You Are What You Eat

 “Red kidney beans look so much like the human kidney that they have been named after them!
 They are incredibly high in fibre which helps with our digestive system.
 They are also a great source of magnesium and potassium.
 Studies have shown that people who don’t have enough magnesium and potassium in their diets increase their risk of suffering from kidney stones.
 They are delicious to add to your diet and can be eaten either hot or cold,” (Shona).

-Think we might need to look into what to have with kidney beans.
+Think we might need to buy phentermine online and look into what to have with kidney beans.

 - Celery for the bones